 Understand this.
 If you understand nothing else.

-This is a simple process of taking the resources (educational/employment capacity is a resource) of a country and saying that those who are in a better position to monopolize them.
+This is a simple objective of taking the resources (educational/employment capacity is a resource) of a country and handing them to those who are in a better position to monopolize them.

 Where access to something that ought to belong to all is defined in a manner that prevents use by some so that the remaining may appropriate their share.